johanna-herrmann/files-crud/README.md

 * `user` &minus; Permissions for normal users (default: `read-only`)
 * `admin` &minus; Permissions for admins (default: `full access`)
 * `owner` &minus; Depends on the directory
-  * In the user's directory permissions definition: The permissions if the logged-in user acceses their directory
+  * In the user's directory permissions definition: The permissions if the logged-in user accesses their directory
   * In any other definition of directory permissions: The permissions for files, created by the logged-in user

 ## Config
-Configuration is done via `config.json` file in the application directory (outside of the storage-root), read-in during application startup.
+Configuration is done via `config.json` file in the application directory (outside the storage-root), read-in during application startup.

 ### Properties
 * `directories` &minus; defines permissions for directories